reyesaldasoro/HeLa-Cell-Segmentation/chapters/ModellingNuclearEnvelope.md

 Modelling the nuclear envelope of HeLa cells
 -------------------------------

-This script follows from the framework for the automatic segmentation of the nuclear envelope of cancerous HeLa cells.
+This script <b>ModellingNuclearEnvelopeHeLaCells.m </b>follows from the framework for the automatic segmentation of the nuclear envelope of cancerous HeLa cells.
 In here, the surface of the nuclear envelope is modelled against  an  ellipsoid.
 The modelling of the surface provides a visual display of the variations, both smooth and rugged over the surface, and measurements can be extracted with the expectation that they can